FirebirdRobotics/Polyphemus2019/README.md

 control ideas for now:

-abxy buttons will be used to control the 3 stage eklevator macros for hatch placement. bottom button placing on bottom right button mioddle and top button top
+abxy buttons will be used to control the 3 stage elevator macros for hatch placement. bottom button placing on bottom right button middle and top button top

 right trigger and bumper for hatch pickup, floor and loader